UBC-MDS/DSCI_562_regr-2/lec4/README.md

 ## Learning Objectives

 - Match a model function to either a mean or quantile, given the loss/objective function.
-- Identify a proper scoring rule (error measurement) for the mean and quantiles.
+- Identify a proper scoring rule (error measurement) for the mean and quantiles (no need to memorize the formula for quantiles, though).
 - Explain what probabilistic forecasting is, and interpret a predictive distribution.
 - Obtain probabilistic forecasts from GLM's.
 - Obtain probabilistic forecasts using local regression methods (kNN and moving-windows).
-- Obtain an empirical cdf estimate from a univariate sample.
-- Identify what an outlier is (and that it's a nebulous concept).
-- Identify whether a loss function is more robust than least squares.
+- Identify whether a loss function is more robust than squared error / least squares.

 ## Concepts